 If you need to follow this diet and aren’t sure where to start, your endocrinologist can refer you to a dietitian with experience working with people with thyroid diseases.

 There is mixed evidence about the impact of soy on hypothyroidism.
-Some research has pointed to an impact, while other studies have found no reason to avoid soy.
-There is some concern that soy can affect the effectiveness of levothyroxine, a medication used to treat people with hypothyroidism.
-However, this issue can potentially be avoided by not eating soy around the same time that you take your medication.
+Some studies suggest soy may interfere with thyroid function, while others have found no reason to avoid it.
+There is some concern that soy can affect the effectiveness of levothyroxine (a common medication for hypothyroidism).
+However, this issue can often be avoided by not eating soy at the same time you take your medication.

 It’s best to talk to your doctor about eating soy.
 Examples of soy products include: